Start Screen

 JumpListItem supports DisplayName, Description, Arguments, and Logo properties on both Android and iOS.

-DisplayName may not be empty on Android and iOS - this behavior differs from UWP.
+DisplayName may not be empty on Android and iOS - this behavior differs from WinUI.
 If left empty, a single space will be used instead.

 Logo property can be initialized only with ms-appx:-based images.
-This behavior matches UWP and actually matches native support on both platforms as well.
+This behavior matches WinUI and actually matches native support on both platforms as well.

-To handle JumpListItem activation, check the LaunchActivatedEventArgs.Arguments in App.OnLaunched method.
-Note that when the application is running, the method will still be called again (this behavior matches UWP).
+To handle JumpListItem activation, check the LaunchActivatedEventArgs.Arguments in the App.OnLaunched method.
+Note that when the application is running, the method will still be called again (this behavior matches WinUI).

 Note the order of shortcut items on iOS is reversed.
-This is system default, but you can write a platform-specific snippet that reverses the list before saving to have the same top-down order as on Android and UWP. iOS also limits the number of items that can be displayed at the same time (for example 4 on iPhone 6 Plus), this is device specific.
+This is the default system, but you can write a platform-specific snippet that reverses the list before saving to have the same top-down order as on Android and WinUI. iOS also limits the number of items that can be displayed at the same time (for example, 4 on iPhone 6 Plus), this is device-specific.

 Example